CAREamics/careamics.github.io/docs/guides/tutorials/logging_tutorial.md

 careamist = CAREamist(source=config)
 careamist.train(train_source=train_data)
 ```

-1. Name of the experiment run as it will appear in WandB.
+1. Name of the experiment run as it will appear in WandB
-2. Enable WandB logging.
+2. Enable WandB logging

 ### WandB authentication and configuration